chaseruskin/orbit/docs/src/reference/configuration.md

 default-target = "modelsim"
 ```

-If the default target is set to be used and it cannot be found among the known targets, it will error.
+If the default target is set to be used and its name cannot be found among the known targets, it will error.

 ### The `[build]` section